-You know that good link-backs are an important part of SEO.
+You know that good back links are an important part of SEO.
 You know how important it is to work at building strong backlinks.
 You understand the impact of over-optimized anchor text.
 You realize the toxic effect of links from spam sites and directory listings.
 But how important is it, really?
 And, more to the point, how can you get a link profile that Google loves?

-I want to explain the components of a “good link profile” and provide suggestions for how you can improve your link profile.
+We want to explain the components of a “good link profile” and provide suggestions for how you can improve your link profile.

 The importance of a link profile for SEO